 And, here’s more for the crowd-averse couple.
 Far off the well-trod Route 1, visiting Castine ME and the Blue Hill Peninsula is another great escape from the hordes.
 Just an hour from booming Bar Harbor, time seems suspended here, especially around Castine’s Town Green– a whitewashed series of buildings that include the Unitarian Church, Town Hall, and Historical Society – and the waterfront, not much more than a couple of restaurants and docks.

-Starry eyed twosomes seeking the hottest hotel on the East Coast will discover it here.
+Starry-eyed twosomes seeking the hottest hotel on the East Coast will discover it here.
 InStyle Magazine called the re-imagined Cliff House on Cape Neddick ME one of the best spots in the world to get engaged.
 And when you drive past lovely shore homes, pull into the long drive, and at last enter this Oceanside resort perched on rocky Maine cliffs, you’ll understand why.

 Love to shop?
 LL Bean, open 24/7, is headquartered here.
 And you can stay in Ole Yankee luxury at the Harraseeket Inn.

-If your love loves to take photos of moose – or criss-cross snow-covered logging roads on a ski-mobile, a visit to this Northern Maine town is in order.
-Greenville Inn is snug, cozy and luxurious all year long.
-But its particularly lovely in winter.
-In summer, the skies buzz with sea-planes landing on Moosehead Lake.
-This is one of the most unique romantic getaways in Maine, and one that we love.
+If your love loves to take photos of moose – or criss-cross snow-covered logging roads on a ski mobile, a visit to this Northern Maine town is in order.
+Greenville Inn is snug, cozy, and luxurious all year long.
+But it’s particularly lovely in winter.
+In summer, the skies buzz with seaplanes landing on Moosehead Lake.
+This is one of the most unique romantic getaways in Maine and one that we love.

-In the Kennebunks, you will find the freshest New England cuisine, transcendent ocean-scapes, the light, the sea at play against the rocky shore.
+In the Kennebunks, you will find the freshest New England cuisine, transcendent ocean-scapes, the light, and the sea at play against the rocky shore.
 All that makes Maine, Maine is here.
 But on a much smaller, less touristy scale.
-Plan to go in the warm months of June or September, when sightseers don’t overrun the place and you can find parking and reduced hotel prices mid-week.
+Plan to go in the warm shoulder months of June or September, when sightseers don’t overrun the place and you can find parking and reduced hotel prices mid-week.

 This Getaway – to Lubec and Eastport ME, and FDR’s summer cottage on Campobello Island – brings you to the easternmost land in the United States.
-Wth a short foray into Canada.
+With a short foray into Canada.
 Yes, it’s all the way up here.
 Or Down Here – to coin a “Downeast” phrase.
 Plan to drive a good ten hours from New York City or 7 from Boston.
 But so totally worth it.
 It’s beautiful and welcoming, especially to couples in love.
 But don’t forget to bring your Passport!